mdo/wtf-html-css/index.md

 <button class="dismiss" type="button">x</button>
 ```

-**Fun fact:** Apparently IE7 doesn't properly support the `value` attribute on `<button>`s.
+**Fun fact:** *Apparently IE7 doesn't properly support the `value` attribute on `<button>`s.
 Instead of reading the attribute's content, it pulls from the innerHTML (the content between the opening and closing `<button>` tags).
-However, I don't see this as a huge concern for two reasons: IE7 usage is way down, and it seems rather uncommon to set both a `value` and the innerHTML on `<button>`s.
+However, I don't see this as a huge concern for two reasons: IE7 usage is way down, and it seems rather uncommon to set both a `value` and the innerHTML on `<button>`s.*

 <a name="ie-selector-limit"></a>
 ### Internet Explorer's selector limit
 Internet Explorer 9 and below have a max of 4,096 selectors per stylesheet.
-They also have a limit of 31 combined stylesheets and `<style></style>` includes.
+There is also a limit of 31 combined stylesheets and `<style></style>` includes per page.
 Anything after this limit is ignored by the browser.
 Either split your CSS up, or start refactoring.
 I'd suggest the latter.

 As a helpful side note, here's how browsers count selectors: